satvik8373/Home-Treding/CORS_FIX_DEPLOYMENT.md

 2. Test all endpoints
 3. Replace mock data with real database (MongoDB, PostgreSQL, etc.)
 4. Add proper authentication middleware
-5. Restrict CORS to specific origins for security
+5. ✅ CORS is now restricted to your specific domain (secure!)